fboender/jerrybuild/docs/tutorial.md

 life, you'll want to run Jerrybuild *behind Apache or Nginx*.
 See the Cookbook for info on how to do that.

+More information on the main configuration file can be found in the [User Guide](../user_guide)

 # Creating a new job

 Jobs can be defined in the main configuration file, or you can add them as